asengupta/duck-angular/README.md

 The withDependencies(...) call is optional, unless you want to inject some dependency which the controller does not use directly.

+##ContainerBuilder API

+###withDependencies()

+This method allows you to specify module-level dependencies, i.e., dependencies which will be overridden for the entire module.
+The dependencies are specified as simple key-value pairs, with the key reflecting the actual name of the Angular dependency.
+If the value is an object, it will be specified configured in Angular's DI via a provider.
+If the value is a function, it will be executed with two parameters, $provide and the module.
+This lets the developer override the dependency in whatever fashion is most appropriate.
+The function returns the **builder** object, so it can be chained, until **build()** or **buildRaw()** is called.

+###cacheTemplate()

+This is specifically to prevent template load errors when we specify templateUrl values for directives.
+This preloads the templateUrl into Angular's template cache.
+Note that this returns a promise.
+You will need to wait for the promise to be fulfilled, either right after the point of the call, or before the start of the test.
+Here's an example of how you could do this:

+    var setup = function(appLevelDependencies) {
+      return buildContainer(appLevelDependencies).then(function (container) {
+        return container.domMvc("ControllerName", "path/to/view", controllerDependencies)
+      });
+    };

+    var buildContainer = function (appLevelDependencies) {
+      var builder = duckFactory.ContainerBuilder;
+      return builder.withDependencies(appLevelDependencies).
+          cacheTemplate(moduleUnderTest, "declared/path/to/directive/template", "actual/path/to/template").
+          then(function () {
+            return builder.build("Cinnamon", cinnamon,
+                {baseUrl: "/base", textPluginPath: "src/javascript_tests/lib/text"});
+          });
+    };

+Note that it is entirely possible for the declared **templateUrl** to be the same as the path to access it; however, it may be different if you're using a test runner like Karma, which could serve static assets from a different path.
+This also allows a cheap form of URL rewriting if the path to your template does not match the path it actually is served from, like in Karma.

+###build()

+This method will construct and return the Container.
+It takes in 3 parameters:
+* Module name: The module name will be the module under test.
+* Module object: This is the actual module object that will be bootstrapped.
+* Path options: This option is only required when the application is not using RequireJS.
+Because Duck-Angular uses the text plugin to load resources like views, it needs to know the path to the text plugin.
+This is where you specify both the baseUrl, and the path to the text plugin, like so:

+    var container = builder.withDependencies(appLevelDependencies).build("MyModuleName", myModule, { baseUrl: "baseUrl/for/Duck/dependencies", textPluginPath: "path/to/text.js"});

+This method returns a Container object, whose API is discussed below.
+The dependencies are injected using an overriding module which is constructed dynamically.
+This preserves the original module's dependencies.
+If you wish to bootstrap the original module directly, please use **buildRaw()**.

+###buildRaw()

+This method is exactly like **build()**, except that it bootstraps the original module directly, instead of using a mock module to override dependencies.
+Please note that using this method instead of **build()** implies that any app-level dependencies can potentially override all dependencies for all tests, unless application initialisation scripts are run for every new scenario.
+Alternatively, you may restore the original dependencies manually after every scenario.

 ##Container API

 ###mvc()